Learn more about Hill Walking and Navigation in the UK with one of our fun and informative National Navigation Awards Scheme courses.

 There are three main awards – the Bronze National Navigation Award, the Silver National Navigation Award and the Gold National Navigation Award.
 Progressing through the three awards will take you from being an absolute map and compass novice right through to be an expert navigator at Gold.
-The NNAS also runs the Young Navigator Star Awards.
+The NNAS also runs the Outdoor Development Awards.

 You don’t, of course, have to start at Bronze, although it expected that you will have completed the Silver award at least before you start a Gold Award course.

 Which course is right for me?

 The Bronze National Navigation Award is a practical hands-on award.
 It is aimed at people with no navigation experience whether you are new to the outdoors or have been relying on others, guidebooks or easy well-defined routes.

 It is also the starting point for many Duke of Edinburgh students, scouts and guides and cadets who are looking to develop their outdoor skills.

 The syllabus of the Bronze National Navigation Award teaches navigation in the countryside using paths tracks and other linear features.
 Basic map interpretation and compass work is also included.